xujingran/LGFFMN/dataprocess/README.md

 **test set pre-processing**
 ----------------------------
 The folder is to reconstruct test set.
-Simialrity, you can run .m file in MARLAB arrocding to the corresponding dataset.
+Simialrity, you can run .m file in MATLAB arrocding to the corresponding dataset.

 **band mean**
 ---------------------------
 The folder is to compute the mean  of each band with respect to traning set.
-You can run bandmean.m file in MARLAB
+You can run bandmean.m file in MATLAB